yaseenhalabi/fashion-assistant/README.md

 # fashion-assistant
-grailed webscraper that uses chat gpt api to recommend certain clothing items to fit your taste
+grailed webscraper that uses chat gpt to recommend certain clothing items to fit your taste

 <h3>Requirements:</h3>
 <ul>